thunderbird89/esf/stories/story-adrenaline.md

 Carter, still grinning, flexed his bruised knuckles.

-> "You ever see a human in a fight?
-Sometimes we move so fast it looks like we're teleporting.
-Our reaction time gets so sharp we can dodge attacks without thinking about it."
+> "Combat reflexes get so sharp we can react to threats before we consciously process them.
+Time slows down, pain disappears, strength multiplies."

-The Kryllian surgeon, looking distinctly unnerved, turned back toward the holographic displays, scanning the molecular breakdown.
+The Kryllian surgeon looked distinctly unnerved as he turned back to the holographic displays.

-> "And this happens automatically?
-Any time your species is in danger?"
+> "And this occurs automatically?
+Without conscious control?"

-Dr. Park sighed, nodding.

-> "Of course, we very much pay the price once the danger's passed."

-She gestured toward her own stiff, aching body, then at the others.
+Dr. Park gestured wearily at her own battered body, then the others.

-> "With compound interest…"
+> "Every time.
+And afterward?
+We pay the bill with compound interest."

 ### The Weight of the Revelation

-Vireen took a shaky step backward, trying to absorb the weight of what she had learned.
+Vireen took a shaky step backward, trying to absorb what she had learned.

 A natural, biologically ingrained combat stimulant.
-A pure survival mechanism, present across an entire planetary ecosystem, that allowed the body to operate beyond its physical limits.

-No other species in the galaxy had this.
+A survival mechanism present across an entire planetary ecosystem that allowed bodies to operate beyond their physical limits.
+No other species in the galaxy had this. *No one.*

-*No one.*

-And yet, here were the humans, torn, bloodied, bruised—but still alive, still functioning, still cracking jokes.
+And yet here were the humans—torn, bloodied, bruised but still alive, still functional, still making jokes.
 Still *dangerous*.

-She exchanged glances with the Kryllian, then the Seraphyn.
+She exchanged glances with the Kryllian surgeon, then the Seraphyn.
 They were all thinking the same thing.

-They had known humans were unusual.
+They had known humans were unusual, but this was something else entirely.

-But this?

-This was something else entirely.

 This was terrifying.

+Vireen's bioluminescent markings pulsed a deep, troubled blue as she watched Carter flex his bloodied knuckles and grin at the pain.

+> "I need to study this further.
+Your physiology... your world... there's so much we don't understand."

+Dr. Patel met her gaze, exhaustion finally showing through the adrenaline crash.

+> "Careful what you wish for, Doc.
+You've seen what we're like when we're being *polite*."

+And with those words hanging in the antiseptic air, Vireen realized she had stumbled onto something that would change everything the galaxy thought it knew about the strange, violent little world called Earth.

+The humans weren't just unusual.

+They were *apex predators* masquerading as academics.

-And they had only scratched the surface.
+And they had only just begun to show what they were capable of.